-IV.
+III.
 THE COURTS

-Discussions of Sullivan often focus on three key institutional subjects in the case: "the state, the press, and the people."
-The treatment of the state as one of the key institutions in Sullivan is understandable.
-Popular sovereignty and self-government provide the central justification for the Court's decision to constitutionalize defamation law, allowing the sovereign "citizen-critics" to monitor and criticize those to whom they lend political power and
+Discussions of New York Times v.
+Sullivan often focus on three key institutional subjects in the case: "the state, the press, and the people."
+The focus on the state as one of the key institutions is entirely reasonable.
+Popular sovereignty and self-government provide the central justification for the Court's decision to constitutionalize defamation law, so that the sovereign "citizencritics" can monitor and criticize those to whom they lend political power and to ensure that government cannot entrench itself in office by insulating itself from criticism.
+105